WATC is able to successfully deliver on our vision through the roles and responsibilities of our four business areas.

 Client Services, in partnership with WATC’s clients, seeks to provide a comprehensive suite of high quality, cost-effective financial products and services in debt finance, investments, foreign exchange, treasury management, financial risk management and financial advisory services.
 These offerings are designed to promote, support and deliver sound financial risk management for WATC’s clients.
 Working collaboratively with clients, WATC ensures that the most appropriate application of these products and/or services achieve each client’s individual business requirements.

-Financial Markets undertakes borrowings in domestic and overseas markets, the asset and liability management function, the management of WATC’s liquidity portfolio, the investment management function on behalf of clients, foreign exchange management transactions and economic and financial market analysis.
+Financial Markets undertakes activities in domestic and overseas capital markets, the asset and liability management function, the management of WATC’s liquidity portfolio, the investment management function on behalf of clients, foreign exchange management transactions and economic and financial market analysis.

 Risk and Compliance